Faithlife/AndroidLint/.github/readme.md

 This project uses the Gradle build system.

-To build the application: `/.gradlew assemble`
+To build the library: `/.gradlew build`

-To run the tests: `./gradlew test`

 To see all available tasks: `./gradlew tasks`